SumoLogic/sumologic-documentation/docs/cse/administration/onboarding-checklist-cse.md

 #### Configure partitions

-Cloud SIEM Insights are stored within two audit partitions or indexes.
+Cloud SIEM Insights are stored within two audit partitions.
 These partitions also store configuration changes made to the Cloud SIEM environment.
 Because historical reporting of this information may be required, we recommend increasing the retention of these two partitions to 365 days:
 * `_index=sumologic_audit_events`
 * `_index=sumologic_system_events`